ramonaisonline/po10diy/README.md

 A tiny video synthesizer in the pocket operator format

 ## Background
+I made this for the Teenage Engineering #po10diy contest — it's a two-color video synthesizer that has an onboard screen and battery for making video art on the go, and a DVI port so you can plug it into a projector!

+You can read the full story behind it on my website: [ramona.diy](https://ramona.diy/video-art/po-video)

 ## Making your own
 I'm not selling these, but this repository includes everything you'd need to make your own!
 And I encourage that!
 Please send me pics :)